Gluten-Free Apple Strudel Recipe

 gluten free apple strudel on a plate with a spoon and a flower

-Apple strudel is one of my most favourite desserts each time I visit Vienna.
-The authentic strudel dessert is a pastry made with delicate thin layers of dough and an apple filling made with thinly sliced apples, light oil, fine bread crumbs, cinnamon and white sugar.
+Apple strudel is one of my favorite desserts whenever I visit Vienna.
+The authentic version of this classic treat features delicate, thin layers of dough, filled with a simple yet delicious combination of thinly sliced apples, light oil, fine breadcrumbs, cinnamon, and white sugar.

 close up image of apple strudel on a plate

-Today I will show you how to master the gluten-free apple strudel with step by step instructions.
-This recipe is super easy, and the results are outstanding.
+Today, I’m going to show you how to make a gluten-free apple strudel with easy, step-by-step instructions.
+This recipe is simple, straightforward, and the results are absolutely outstanding.

 apples in a bowl